 I‘ve been in love with photography since I got my first 35mm film camera from my grandfather when I was in high school.
 And I’m truly fortunate to have always made my living from photography.
 Most of my photojournalism experience comes from my 17 years as a photo editor at The Washington Post.
 I began shooting weddings in 2001, and left The Post in July 2010 to concentrate on weddings full-time — and focus more on my roots as a shooter.
 Ironically, now that I freelance for The Post my name appears in the newspaper much more than it did when I was a staff member.
-Look for my work on the food page on Wednesdays!
-I approach weddings in the same way I cover a news assignment.
-I want to tell the whole story of the day and be as much of a fly on the wall as I can, letting the action happen rather than inserting myself into the proceedings.
-I’m looking for details, moments, emotion and action.
+Look for my work on the food page on Wednesdays and sometimes in the Sunday Magazine for dining reviews!
+I approach weddings in the same way I covered news assignments.
+I want to tell the whole story of the day and be as unobtrusive as I can, letting the action happen rather than inserting myself into the proceedings.
+I’m looking for moments, emotion, action and details.
 My ultimate goal is to create beautiful photos — clean, uncluttered images, full of love and joy and featuring natural light whenever possible.
-I take the same approach my portrait work.
+I take the same approach my general event coverage and in portrait work.
 I prefer to shoot on location, in a natural environment.
-Posing for portraits can make anyone anxious, so I try to make things relaxed and natural, and often in familiar surroundings.
+Posing for portraits can make anyone anxious, so my goal is to make things relaxed and fun and to let my subject’s personality shine through.